Berkut (special police force): History

 Five days before the dissolution of Berkut by the Ukrainian government, Russia began annexation of the Crimean peninsula and seizing control of the Autonomous Republic of Crimea and Sevastopol.
 A sizeable Berkut unit had been stationed in Crimea, and took part in maintaining public order during the 2014 Ukrainian revolution and Euromaidan.
 Media and Euromaidan demonstrators had accused Berkut of being excessively violent during these events.

-On 26 February 2014, the newly appointed Russian de facto mayor of Sevastopol, Alexei Chaly, announced the formation of a new Berkut special police force "in order to maintain public order in Sevastopol, to prevent unlawful acts of provocation, riots and looting."
+On 26 February 2014, the newly appointed Russian de facto mayor of Sevastopol, Aleksei Chaly, announced the formation of a new Berkut special police force "in order to maintain public order in Sevastopol, to prevent unlawful acts of provocation, riots and looting."
 Chaly then offered asylum to former Berkut troops in Ukraine, saying "These people adequately fulfilled their duty to the country, have shown themselves to be real men, and are now abandoned to the mercy of this rabid pack of Nazis.
 For faithful service, today criminal cases are brought against them.
 At this difficult time our city needs decent men who could form the basis of self-defense groups, and in the future the municipal police.
 We are ready to provide for them if they join us in our struggle, and to offer safety to their families.”

-On 28 February Russia started to issue pro-Russian Berkut members Russian passports in the city of Simferopol.
+On 28 February Russia started to issue pro-Russian Berkut members Russian passports in the Crimean city of Simferopol.
 By 21 March 2014, the date the Republic of Crimea and Sevastopol were granted accession as federal subjects of Russia as a result of the referendum in Crimea, the Berkut units based in the territory were still active despite the agency being dissolved.
 Three days later, Russia announced that the Berkut units in the Republic of Crimea and Sevastopol would preserve their name and would be incorporated into the Russian Ministry of Internal Affairs.

-In June 2014, an armed pro-Russian separatist group fighting in Donetsk and Luhansk in the war in Donbass called the Donbass Veterans' Union claimed to be composed of "more than 1000" former Berkut officers and other former servicemen and police officers.
+In June 2014, an armed pro-Russian separatist group fighting in Donetsk and Luhansk in the war in Donbas called the Donbass Veterans' Union claimed to be composed of "more than 1000" former Berkut officers and other former servicemen and police officers.

 On 5 April 2016, Berkut was transferred from the Russian Ministry of Internal Affairs to the newly created National Guard of Russia.